 - Bear spray if you’re hiking.
 September bears are focused on food and less predictable than summer bears.

 September in Yellowstone isn’t the shoulder season it used to be.
-The park recorded 838,458 visits in September 2023, which was 97% of August’s total and a 48% jump from September 2022.
+The park recorded 838,458 visits in September 2023, a 48% jump from September 2022, and 2025 finished at 4.76 million visits for the year, the park’s busiest in a decade outside of 2021.
 The secret is out.
-But here’s the thing.
-Even with those numbers, September still gives you something July and August can’t.
+But even with those numbers, September still gives you something July and August can’t.
 The light changes.
 The air smells different.
 The elk are screaming.
 The first snow dusts the peaks.
-And if you time it right, late September rewards you with golden aspens, thinner crowds, and one of the most dynamic wildlife seasons in the Lower 48.
+Time it right, and late September rewards you with golden aspens, thinner crowds, and one of the most dynamic wildlife seasons in the Lower 48.

 If you have more questions about Yellowstone in September, drop them in the comments below.